sajanpoudel/DreamWeaver/readme.md

 # Dream Weaver - Phase One: Development To-Do List

-Code Repo: Private for now
+Code Repo: Private for now,
 Phase 1 Completed

 This document outlines the detailed tasks required for the first phase of development for the Dream Weaver application.
 This phase focuses on core functionality: dream capture, enhanced AI analysis (including pre-processing), user management, and basic sharing.